plumber-cd/kubernetes-dynamic-reclaimable-pvc-controllers/README.md

 ### But why dynamic PVC provisioning from the pod annotations?

+No reason anymore - use `ephemeral` volumes.

+Old explanation:

 Everything said above explains only the need in automatic PV Releaser, but what is dynamic PVC Provisioner for?

 Indeed you might not need it in most of the cases, that's why PVC Provisioner and PV Releaser are two separate controllers and they could be deployed separately.
 And that's why PV Releaser can disable automatic PV association.
 If you want to craft either PV or PVC by yourself - you can do that, just don't forget to put a label on it so PV Releaser knows it needs to make it `Available`.